goioc/web/README.md

 ...
 ```

-Now our endpoint is bound to the `GET` requests at the `/hello` path.
+Now our endpoint is bound to a `GET` requests at the `/hello` path.
 Yes, it's that simple! 🙂

 ### `goioc/web` tags